ivanoats/Full-Stack-JavaScript-Engineering/day1/computer_setup.md

 Set up your computer with the following tools:

-Latest version of Ruby (for Sass, and other tools) Node.js, PostgreSQL, MongoDB, Redis,
+Latest version of Ruby (for Sass, and other tools) Node.js, MongoDB, Redis

 Editors: We use [Atom.io](http://atom.io) or Sublime Text 3 in class, and I'm betting you already do too (unless you rock Vim or Emacs).
 Sublime Text has a fully-featured, unlimited time Trial mode.

 _Optional_: if you are coming from an IDE like Visual Studio or Eclipse, you may like [WebStorm](http://www.jetbrains.com/webstorm/) (trial version) better